JohnMansell/winding_number/README.md

 ## Getting Started

-> ℹ️ The solution has been implemented on the following system.
+> :point_right: The solution has been implemented on the following system.
 > It will be relatively portable to other systems, but has not yet been tested and validated for portability.

 - Fedora 38